Getting your music heard is one of the hardest things to do as an artist or producer…

 Even if you own both, it’s required that they license them separately and pay you for the rights to each.

-Music supervisors tend to be avid music fans yourself, so I suggest gaining some traction before attempting to license.
+Music supervisors tend to be avid music fans themselves, so I suggest gaining some traction before attempting to license.

 This way, they’ll see how passionate, professional, and consistent you are in your musical journey.